ahmadsayed/CHasCode/README.md

 Is to build the cluster on the fly, may be as part of the DevOps pipeline

 ## The approach is as following
-- Using imperative programming language the current proposal is Go
+- Using imperative programming language the current Repository using golang
 - Use the strong foundation provided in the Unit testing
 - Build libraries that help Chaos Engineer progrmatically with imperative language manage cluster such as not limied to
   - Build a cluster with specific number of masters and worker nodes